programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 }
 ```

 Let's consider this example query in a bit more detail than we did when we first looked at it.

 SPARQL queries employ **triples**, the three-term statements at the heart of Wikidata's data structure.
 In this example, the key triple comes on the fifth line: `?item wdt:P31 wd:Q146.` The first term, `?item`, is a variable; words in green starting with a question mark stand in for the things we seek.
 The second term, `wdt:P31`, is a property, just like the properties we see in every statement.
 The third term, `wd:Q146`, is an item--its Q-number (the number for "cat") is easy to spot.

 The three terms in a triple have a syntax that is sometimes described as "subject-verb-object" or "item-property-attribute".
 In natural language, `?item wdt:P31 wd:Q146` means "(Return any item) (that is) (a cat)."
 We can swap out any term in this triple statement.
 We are interested in [progressivism (Q821102)](https://www.wikidata.org/wiki/Q821102), so let's swap `Q821102` for `Q146` (Cat).

 But this will not be enough to give us a useful query.
 The problem is the middle term in the triple: `wdt:P31` is the property "is an instance of."
 But we are not looking for instances of progressivism--we are looking for people who belonged to the progressivism movement.
 So we need a different property P-number in our triple.
-The Abdel Nasser page links the man to the progressivism using the property [movement (P135)](https://www.wikidata.org/wiki/Property:P135), so let's do the same in our query.
-Now we have (with the comments removed this time):
+The Abdel Nasser page links the man to the progressivism using the property "[movement (P135)](https://www.wikidata.org/wiki/Property:P135)", so let's do the same in our query.
+Now our query (with the comments removed this time) looks like this:

 ```sparql
 SELECT ?item ?itemLabel